oasiswork/copiste/README.md

 * *bindings* a python list of bindings
 * *pg_credentials* : a python dict with informations to connec to to your DB.
    Keys are `host`, `user`, `database`, you can also specify `password`, but it's recommended not to do so:  you will be prompted at run-time.

-Optionally, if you use ldap functions, you can define a *ldap_credentials* dict.
-Like for *pg_credentials*, you may not define the *bind_pw*, it will be prompted.
+If you don't specify `host`, then, local unix socket will be used.

 Here is a minimal manifest.